Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Proposed Methods for the Hybrid Design

-Rather than pre-specifying the critical values at each stage, the critical values are calculated on the fly based on a pre-specified amount of type I error (alpha) to be spent at each stage.
-If $\alpha^*(t)$ is a strictly increasing function, where $\alpha^*(0) = 0$ and $\alpha^*(1) = \alpha$, then at stage $k$ the critical value can be determined by numerically solving for $u_k$ in the following
+We have focused on the hybrid design where covariate adjustment is performed when the trial ends (Procedure \ref{def:hybrid}).
+However, our methods are readily extended to the setting where covariate adjustment is performed at any stage(s) of a trial.
+In this case, we recommend using ``alpha-spending'' \citep{lanDiscreteSequentialBoundaries1983}: rather than pre-specifying the critical values at each stage, they are calculated on the fly based on a pre-specified amount of type I error to be spent at each stage.
+We provide some further details about how one might employ alpha-spending in the Supplementary Material.

-where $u_1, ..., u_{k-1}$ are known and fixed from previous stages, and where $\hat{P}_{0,k}^C$ is the estimated distribution of the test statistics under the null by stage $k$.
-The reason that $P^C_0$ is estimated is because we have potentially plugged an estimate for $\rho$ into the joint distribution.

-There are alpha-spending functions that approximate the Pocock \citep{pocockGroupSequentialMethods1977} and O'Brien-Fleming \citep{obrienMultipleTestingProcedure1979} designs.
-One option for our setting is to use these alpha-spending functions.
-Since the alpha-spending approach works sequentially in stages, it has no ``knowledge'' of covariate adjustment being conducted in future stages.
-Therefore, all of the inflation in the critical values required to control type I error is placed at the stages where covariate adjustment is performed.
-An example of this is shown in Figure \ref{bounds-adjusted-alpha}.
-This boundary shape may be undesirable -- in particular, in the Pocock approximation case, the last critical value is actually the largest out of all of the stages.